 Lieutenant Michael O. Gordon was in command of the Training Section, which continued progress in improving services and programs to address areas of increased liability risk for the Kaua'i Police Department.
-The section also sought to provide quality training programs for personnel in an effort to with keep up the continuously advancing technological field of criminal investigations.
+The section also sought to provide quality training programs for personnel in an effort to keep υp with the continuously advancing technological field of criminal investigations.

-More than 12,500 hours of training involving 98 different training sessions was provided to police personnel throughout 2011.
+More than 13,000 hours of training involving 105 different training sessions was provided to police personnel throughout 2012.
 Some of the specialized courses included: